 Attract new businesses and support current businesses in distressed regions of the country,

-The E-BRIDGE Act was introduced by Committee on Transportation and Infrastructure Ranking Member Sam Graves (R-MO) and Rep. Michael Guest (R-MS) on May 13, 2021.
+The E-BRIDGE Act was introduced by Committee on Transportation and Infrastructure Ranking Member Sam Graves (R-MO) and Rep. Michael Guest (R-MS) on May 13, 2021, and it was approved by the House of Representatives on November 4, 2021.

 By helping to increase the reach of broadband to rural and economically distressed communities, the E-BRIDGE Act will help: